Ovid/chrome-diogenes/README.md

 This key is stored in your browser's local storage and is used to make requests.
 It is not shared with anyone.

+You can replace or delete your key at any time.

 # Screenshot

 The following screenshot shows an example of the output.
 Of course, in real life,